 While essential, these programs do not meet the current existing need.
 For example, the Grant and Per Diem Program only funds 8,000 beds.

-There is some evidence that programs which recognize and acknowledge veteran experiences may be more successful in helping homeless veterans transition into stable housing, with advocacy organizations suggesting the most effective programs are “community-based, nonprofit, ‘veterans helping veterans’ groups” [NCHV, Background and Statistics].
-It is critical for community groups and concerned individuals to reach out to help provide Veterans with support as well.
-The National Coalition for Homeless Veterans suggests advocating for homeless veterans by:
+There is some evidence that programs which recognize and acknowledge veteran experiences may be more successful in helping homeless veterans transition into stable housing.
+The National Coalition for Homeless Veterans (NCHV) suggests that the most effective programs are “community-based, nonprofit, ‘veterans helping veterans’ groups”.
+However, it is critical for community groups and concerned individuals to reach out to help provide veterans with support as well.
+NCHV suggests advocating for homeless veterans by: